-If requested and related to their job duties, employees participating in Recurring Telework will be provided with the capability to send and receive voice calls and messages to assist in their communication needs with management and customers.
+If requested and related to their job duties, employees participating in Recurring Telework will be provided with the capability to send and receive voice calls and messages to assist in their communication needs with management and customers, and a lockable file cabinet purchased by the Employer.
 Based upon the work approved for the Recurring Telework arrangement, and to the extent laptops are available through the loaner laptop program, employees will be provided a loaner laptop if they do not already have a laptop as part of their normal job duties.